Uglydoll: Origin

 Uglydoll started with a letter Horvath wrote to Kim after she had to move away due to an expiring student visa.
-The letter had a cartoon of his character "Wage" at the bottom with the words, "Working hard to make our dreams come true so we can be together again soon" next to it.
+The letter had a cartoon of his character "Wage" at the bottom with the words, "Working hard to make our dreams come true so we can be together again soon," next to it.

 As a surprise gift, Kim sewed a doll of Wage and sent it to Horvath in the mail.
 Horvath showed Wage to his magazine publisher friend, Eric Nakamura, owner of the Giant Robot magazine and store, who thought Horvath was pitching him a product and immediately ordered a few more for his shop.
-Horvath wrote to Kim asking her to sew more while sending emails with stories about Wage, Babo, and Ice-Bat's first-ever adventure, soon to become Chilly Chilly Ice-Bat.
+Horvath wrote to Kim, asking her to sew more while sending emails with stories about Wage, Babo, and Ice-Bat's first-ever adventure, soon to become Chilly Chilly Ice-Bat.

-Over the years, numerous collaborative art shows and conventions have been held at Giant Robot, Los Angeles.

 The Uglydolls were created in 2001 and included Babo, Cinko, Ice Bat, Jeero, OX, Target, Tray, Wage, Wedgehead, and many more doll characters.

+Relaunch

+Following the 2019 film, production of the original plush & figure lines was halted indefinitely.
+In 2024, the line was officially relaunched in its original form, with a line of 6 plush: OX, Babo, Moxy (the original character, not the movie invention), Trunko, and Ice-Bat in blue & purple.
+A second wave is planned for Winter 2025.

 In media

 Film

 In May 2011, it was announced that Illumination had acquired the rights to Uglydolls to make an animated feature film.
 Chris Meledandri was set to produce, with a screenplay from Larry Stuckey.
 The original creators, David Horvath and Sun-Min Kim, were set to executive produce.
-However, the project never came to fruition.

-Four years later, in 2015, the American magazineVariety reported that an animated film based on Uglydolls would be the first family and animation project produced by STXfilms.
-The film was released on May 3, 2019.
+Four years later, in 2015, the American magazine Variety reported that an animated film based on Uglydolls would be the first family and animation project produced by STXfilms.
+The film, produced by Robert Rodriguez, was released on May 3, 2019.

-The film features the voices of Kelly Clarkson as Moxy (whose appearance is from the original Ugly Doll named Gorgeous, with Moxy's appearance being completely different), Pitbull as Ugly Dog, and Nick Jonas as Lou.
-They all perform original songs for the film.
-Wanda Sykes, Gabriel Iglesias, Blake Shelton, Wang Leehom, Janelle Monáe, and Emma Roberts are also in the cast.
-Animation was done by Reel FX Creative Studios.

-Television series
+Cancelled television series

-In May 2018, Hulu signed a deal with STX Entertainment to produce an animated television series, based on UglyDolls.
-Hulu will also gain VOD rights to the animated film.
-The series will consist of 26 episodes each season.
-However, due to the film being a critical and financial failure, the series was cancelled.
+In May 2018, Hulu signed a deal with STX Entertainment to produce an animated television series based on UglyDolls.
+Hulu also gained VOD rights to the animated film.
+The series was meant to consist of 26 episodes per season with a projected release date of early 2020.
+However, due to the film’s financial failure, no further updates regarding the series have been announced as of 2025.